 Routines and schedules provide consistent, predictable experiences so children feel secure.
 A typical day will alternate active and less active times to follow the rhythms of young children.

 As children start their day, they are brought into the classrooms and the adult helps them settle before saying good-bye.
 There is a period of play where children are able to make choices, explore all areas of the classroom and participate in the special activities happening that day.
 This may be followed by a special time for music or dance.
-Mid morning is snack time.
-It may be something they made themselves, or a healthy, new food to try.
+Mid-morning is snack time.
+It may be something they made themselves or healthy, new food to try.
 This will be followed by a time for everyone to go to the bathroom and practice their developing self-help skills.

 An important part of every day is Circle time when the whole class comes together to sing songs, talk about the day and listen to a group story.